jucroizer/JustineCroizer_7_15062022-/README.md

 git clone
 ```
 ## Usage
-Open the index.html file in your browser.
+Open the index.html file in your browser or use the Live Server extension in Visual Studio Code.

 ## Technologies
 * HTML5